 100. Enjoy the best gift ever: your baby.

-I hope this list will provide a little clarify and remind you there is still plenty to do on Christmas with a baby.
+I hope this list will provide a little clarity and remind you there is still plenty to do on Christmas with a baby.
 As long as you pick and choose practical ideas that work for your family and lifestyle, the options are endless.

 Ana, a mom to three rambunctious little boys, has supported hundreds of thousands of women throughout their pregnancy and motherhood journey since 2012 as a blogger and maternal health advocate at MommysBundle.com.